noudess/docs-main/Hot-Reload-Methods.md

 * Factions can be hot reloaded in game using **#hotfix** - keep in mind that this uses shared memory files produced from **shared_memory** binary located in the **./shared** folder
 * New factions need a server reboot, existing factions can use **#hotfix**, you can use placeholder data to add new factions and safely reload like other shared memory data

+### Fishing

+* Fishing data is live once entered into the database, no reloading is required

+### Foraging

+* Forage data is live once entered into the database, no reloading is required

 ### Grids / Pathing Data

 * All grid data is loaded at zone boot-up and any new data is simply reloaded during a **#repop**